The Gate of Youth (1981 film): Production

 Matsuzaka was one of the most popular actresses in Japan at that time, and she had an exclusive contract with Shochiku.
 Kusakabe made three requests to Shochiku, at one point kneeling on the ground to beg.
 Finally, Toei president Okada went to Shochiku.
 He and Shochiku president Ryuzo Otani came to an agreement, deciding that Matsuzaka would be loaned to Toei for only one film, which would be The Gate of Youth.
 This news was announced by Okada at Toei's headquarters on November 17, 1980.
 When later asked about the role, Matsuzaka said "I saw Sayuri Yoshinaga do it at Toho and thought it was a wonderful role, and if I could play it, I'd be honored, and it's a role that any actress would want to play.
 If it's made into a movie, I definitely want to be in it...It took a long time for it to be decided, and I waited anxiously for over a month.
-I was shooting Sekigahara on location at Lake Motosu, and I accidentally left my wireless microphone on when I went into the bathroom...everyone could hear...I was so nervous about whether Gate of Youth would be decided, that I was kind of absent-minded."
+I was shooting Sekigahara on location at Lake Motosu, and I accidentally left my wireless microphone on when I went into the bathroom... everyone could hear...
+I was so nervous about whether Gate of Youth would be decided, that I was kind of absent-minded."

 Shooting began three days after the announcement of Matsuzaka's casting, on November 20, 1980.
 Matsuzaka and Fukasaku's first day on set was November 25.
 Filming wrapped by the end of December.
 The filming time of only a month was considered unusually fast for a major production.

 Asked about working with Fukasaku, Matsuzaka said "He never flattered me and he was a bit difficult to approach, but once we got to know each other, he was very kind and it was very easy to work with him.
 The shooting schedule was very tight, so I felt like I was caught up in a heated whirlpool and I was completely absorbed in my work."
 She also said "When I was [acting] sad, I tended to make my face look more exaggerated than most people.
 This time, director Fukasaku saw through me right away, and it was somehow refreshing.
 He is a really wonderful person.
 He understands women so well that I wonder why he has not made any films about women before."
-Matsuzaka worked with Fukasaku again seven years later on A Chaos of Flowers.
+Matsuzaka worked with Fukasaku again on Dotonbori River, Shanghai Rhapsody and A Chaos of Flowers.

 Post-production was completed on January 6, 1981, a little over a week before the film was set to release.